julienrf/arrows-typelevel-summit-2017/slides/slides.md

 ### `Documentation`  {.unnumbered}

-- We always get an empty `Record`…
+- Where are the record fields???

 ### Monads: summary {.unnumbered}